-Ujisato passed into the service of Toyotomi Hideyoshi and distinguished himself in the invasion of Ise Province (modern-day Mie Prefecture) in 1583, and was the next year granted a domain assessed at 120,000 koku at Matsugashima (松ヶ島, now Matsusaka) in that province.
-He also participated in Hideyoshi’s campaigns in Kyūshū (1587) and Odawara (1590) and was rewarded with a 420,000-koku domain (comprising present-day Fukushima Prefecture) at what is now the city of Aizuwakamatsu.
+Ujisato passed into the service of Toyotomi Hideyoshi and distinguished himself in the invasion of Ise Province (modern-day Mie Prefecture) in 1583, and was the following year granted a domain assessed at 120,000 koku at Matsugashima (松ヶ島, now Matsusaka) in that province.
+He also participated in Hideyoshi's campaigns in Kyūshū (1587) and Odawara (1590).
+He was rewarded with a 420,000-koku domain (comprising present-day Fukushima Prefecture) at what is now the city of Aizuwakamatsu.

-In 1591, Ujisato took part in the sweep through northernmost Honshū that completed Hideyoshi’s unification of Japan.
-His domain was more than doubled to 919,320 koku, making him one of Japan’s five greatest daimyō.
+In 1591, Ujisato took part in the sweep through northernmost Honshū that completed Hideyoshi's unification of Japan.
+His domain was more than doubled to 919,320 koku, making him one of Japan's five most outstanding daimyō.